-In the module 13 topics are offered, compiled in four blocks A, B, C and D. Each student has to select 8 topics.
+In the start module 14 topics are offered, compiled in four blocks A, B, C and D. Each student has to select 8 topics.
 To meet the interdisciplinary intention of the module at least one topic of each block has to be selected.
 Each topic has a length of about 8 to 10 hours and includes lectures, seminars and laboratory tours.
-In addition the students will have a tour and introduction to the research facilities.